appold-mayfair/sundial_docs/technical-spec/2-user-event-protocol/4-withdrawal-order.rst

                   \end{array}
                   \right\}

-4. Send min-ADA to the Midgard withdrawal order address, along with the withdrawal order token and the above datum.
+4. Send min-ADA to the Sundial withdrawal order address, along with the withdrawal order token and the above datum.

-At the time of the L1 withdrawal order, its inclusion time is set to the sum of the L1 transaction’s validity interval upper bound and the Midgard protocol parameter.
-According to Midgard’s ledger rules:
+At the time of the L1 withdrawal order, its inclusion time is set to the sum of the L1 transaction’s validity interval upper bound and the Sundial protocol parameter.
+According to Sundial’s ledger rules:

 Withdrawal order inclusion.
    A block header must include withdrawal orders with inclusion times